larryhastings/correlate/README.md

 The **correlate** datasets store data in a format designed to eliminate redundancy and be easy to modify.
 But this representation is inconvenient for performing the actual correlate.
-Therefore, the first step is to reprocess the data into a "streamlined" format.
+Therefore, the first step ("Pass 1") is to reprocess the data into a "streamlined" format.
 This is an internal-only implementation detail, and in fact the data is thrown away at the end of each correlation.
 As an end-user you'll never have to deal with it.
 It's only documented here just in case you